yashsaraswat/GitHub-Reviewer-Recommendation-using-Graph/README.md

 There are three contributors of this project :
 Yash Saraswat  : Supervised Random Walk, Feature Extraction and Feature Analysis
-Gaurav Tank : Data Extraction and Preprocessing
+Gaurav Tank : Data Extraction, Preprocessing and Supervised Random Walk
 Harshvardhan Pratap Singh : Graph Neural Network and Feature Extraction